bcgov/namex/solr/docs/operations_manual.md

 ### 1.4 Loading Cores

-Documents are put into the cores through an initial bulk data load, and then optionally followed by updates for those cores that have data that changes frequently.
+Documents are put into the cores through an initial bulk data load.
+Since the data for the _names_ and _possible.conflicts_ cores changes frequently, a mechanism is in place to keep them up to date.

 #### 1.4.1 Loading the _names_ Core